 As a result of all these practices, the ocean water surrounding Terranea is now cleaner than it was before the resort was here.
 This has allowed the kelp beds, which are considered the rainforest of the sea, to thrive—enhancing the habitat for local aquatic life and in turn the aquatic experience of Terranea visitors.

-Chef Bernard recently obtained a license to harvest kelp and makes chocolate infused with the local kelp and sea salt.
+Chef Bernard also regularly harvests kelp and makes chocolate infused with the local kelp and sea salt.
 This reflects just how well the resort has succeeded in improving and restoring kelp beds, which are a vital part of the aquatic ecosystem.

 The aquatic ecosystem off Terranea’s shores was further enhanced when, in 2012, California designated two Marine Protected Areas (MPA) straddling both sides of the Long Point promontory.
 These areas run from the east side of the Terranea property to Abalone Cove and from the northwest side to Point Vicente, and both MPAs extend three miles off shore.
 Essentially these areas are shut off from all commercial traffic, and fishing and trapping.
 The enhanced protection of these areas translates into even better water quality.

 Terranea further builds on its investment in protecting and enhancing the environment through its philanthropic partnerships.
 As Gaye explains, “When the resort opened, we chose three organizations to partner with that reflected the resort’s commitment to the land and the sea.
-These were the Palos Verdes Peninsula Land Conservancy, the Marine Mammal Care Center and Algalita Marine Research Foundation—covering the land, the sea and the animals.
-To this day we still support them through strong partnerships.”
+These were the Palos Verdes Peninsula Land Conservancy, the Marine Mammal Care Center, and Algalita Marine Research Foundation—covering the land, the sea, and the animals.
+To this day we still support them and maintain strong partnerships.”

 Terranea also works closely with the Algalita Marine Research Foundation.
 Algalita’s primary mission is to clean the ocean—specifically removing plastic debris.
 Terranea, with its use of bioswales and storm drains, clearly shares this goal.
-The resort has made small changes to further these efforts; it discontinued plastic straws before the statewide ban and prohibits balloons on property.
+The resort has made small changes to further these efforts, including discontinuing plastic straws before the statewide ban.

 He continues, “For the most part there is very little [debris] now to clean up.
 We’re just out there kayaking around.
 It’s a fun way for me to get associates out on the water—especially for new employees—so they can see what the tour is like, and we pick up any trash we see.
 But the last time we were out for an hour and 45 minutes and only found one straw.”

-On most days James and his team act as guides for Terranea’s aquatic adventures.
+On most days, Terranea’s team of adventure experts act as guides for Terranea’s aquatic adventures.
 They take guests on open-water guided tours, either on stand-up paddleboards or kayaks.
-James, a South Bay native who studied fisheries and wildlife sciences at Oregon State, shares his extensive knowledge of the marine ecosystem with guests—providing an immersive and unforgettable ocean experience.

 “THE MARINE PROTECTED AREA OFF THE COVE, WHICH IS HOME TO THE KELP FOREST, HAS NOT ONLY BEEN LOOKED AFTER BUT IMPROVED BY US SINCE OPENING.
 WE NOT ONLY TAKE CARE OF THE WATER IN THE OCEAN BUT ALSO FILTER THE RUNOFF FROM THE HILL BEFORE IT HITS THE OCEAN.
 SO IN MANY WAYS THE WATER IS CLEANER NOW THAN IT WAS BEFORE.”